resotto/gochk/README.md

 ### Check Logic

-Firstly, gochk fetchs the file path and gets index of `dependencyOrders` in `gochk/configs/config.json` if they are included in the file path.
+Firstly, gochk fetchs the file path and gets the index of `dependencyOrders` in `gochk/configs/config.json` if one of them is included in the file path.

-Second, gochk reads the file, parses imports of the file, and also gets index of `dependencyOrders` if matched.
+Second, gochk reads the file, parses import paths, and also gets the index of `dependencyOrders` if matched.

-And then, gochk compares those indices and detects violation **if the index of the import is smaller than that of the file path**.
+And then, gochk compares those indices and detects violation **if the index of the import path is smaller than that of the file path**.

-For example, if you have a file `app/application/usecase/xxx.go` with import `"app/adapter/service"` and `dependencyOrders = ["adapter", "application"]`, the index of the file is `1` and the index of its import is `0` so that the file violates dependency rule since the inequality `1 (index of file path) > 0 (index of import)` is established.
+For example, if you have a file `app/application/usecase/xxx.go` with import path `"app/adapter/service"` and `dependencyOrders = ["adapter", "application"]`, the index of the file is `1` and the index of its import is `0`.
+Therefore, the file violates dependency rule since the inequality `0 (the index of the import path) < 1 (the index of the file path)` is established.

 ## How to see results